 Jenny McCarthy Net Worth

-Jenny McCarthy Net Worth And Salary: Jenny McCarthy is an American model, Playboy Playmate, television host, actress, author and activist who has a net worth of $25 million.
+Jenny McCarthy is an American model, Playboy Playmate, television host, actress, author, and activist who has a net worth of $25 million.
 That is a combined net worth with her husband since 2014, Donnie Wahlberg.

 At the beginning of her career, Jenny McCarthy was perhaps best known for posing nude in Playboy magazine.
 However, McCarthy branched out considerably over the years, experiencing success in the entertainment industry, both on television and in film.
 Today, she is perhaps best known for her outspoken views on the vaccination debate.

 Jenny Ann McCarthy was born on November 1st of 1972 in a Chicago suburb.
 McCarthy was raised Catholic among three sisters in a working-class family.
 She attended an all-girl Catholic high school called Mother McCauley Liberal Arts High School and joined the cheerleader squads of other nearby Catholic schools.
 She later stated that she was bullied at school and felt like an outcast.
 After graduating, she attended Southern Illinois University for two years.
 Jenny McCarthy is actress Melissa McCarthy's cousin.

 When McCarthy was 21 years old, Playboy magazine offered her $20,000 to pose nude for them.
 She accepted.
 Although thousands of other girls applied for the opportunity, Jenny McCarthy was supposedly chosen because of her "wholesome" Catholic image.
 She also wore her school sweater from her Catholic girl's school in the photoshoot, and there was a strong "schoolgirl" theme throughout.